Energy efficiency and warm homes

 All homeowners with regular solar panel systems (up to 5MW capacity) are eligible under the SEG.
 In addition, the house must be fitted with a smart meter, in order to measure the exports.
 Most energy suppliers also offer a tariff for energy exported from solar battery storage systems.

-More information can be found on the Simple Energy Advice website.
+Find out more about using solar energy on the Simple Energy Advice website.

 Domestic and Non Domestic Renewable Heat Incentive (RHI)